wp-plugins/wp-crm/readme.txt

 * "Change Passwords" capability added.
 When WP-CRM is used as profile editor, users with this capability disabled cannot change passwords, even if they have rights to edit users.
 On update WP-CRM will add the Change Passwords to all roles that have the edit_users capability.
 * "Change Color Scheme" capability added, which if removed will not let a user change their, or any other user's, color scheme.
 * Added better BuddyPress integration - link to a user's BuddyPress profile can be enabled to display on the overview table for quick access.
-* Added Google Analytics Event tracking to contact forms.
+* Added Google Analytics Event tracking to shortcode forms.
 * Added Admin Bar and Color Scheme selection UI to CRM profiles.
 * Added option to standardize Display Names by using values from other user attributes.
 * Improvements to WP-Property integration to allow properties associated with an inquiry to be displayed on the Messages page.